restk/resource/README.md

 `resource` is a Go package that simplifies the creation of REST APIs for your database models.
 It automatically generates RESTful endpoints with CRUD operations for your GORM models, with support for multiple router frameworks, access control, and frontend integration.
+It also automatically generates your docs via OpenAPI

 ## Features